-There are baseball diamonds at Jarry Park, likewise soccer, bocce, basketball, beach volleyball, swimming pools and playgrounds, a dog run, and two gazebos.
+There are baseball diamonds at Jarry Park, likewise soccer, cricket, bocce, basketball and beach volleyball grounds, pitches and zones, swimming pools and playgrounds, a dog run, and two gazebos.
 In winter the pond is swept to make a skating rink.

 The large sculpture near Boulevard Saint-Laurent near the police station is Caesura by Montreal artist Linda Covit.
 It was installed in 1991 and dedicated to Nobel peace prize winner Aung San Suu Kyi.
 The piece was extensively restored in 2009.

 Parts of the park are covered by the free Île Sans Fil wireless internet network.